tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/README.md

 ## The OpenXTalk DON'T PANIC Edition!
-Inegrated Development Environment
+Integrated Development Environment

 This project is part of an effort to maintain and improve a fork of the legacy open source (GPL3) LiveCode Community Edition code base.
 LiveCode Ltd. has dropped support for opensource builds (LCC 6.0.1 to 9.6.3) entirely.